International Cuisine

 Ingredients

-• 4 very large potatoes Peeled and cut into ½ “ sticks.
+• 4 large potatoes Peeled and cut into ½ “ sticks.
 Yukon gold works well if you can’t find the Belgian potato called bintje.

 • 4 cups beef Tallow or vegetable oil